The BEST soft and chewy vegan snickerdoodles. A tangy cinnamon sugar cookie that’s so easy to make with just 9 ingredients and ready in 20 minutes!

 - Soy Milk

 These vegan snickerdoodles are super easy to make!
-First, cream together the coconut oil and sugar until fluffy and well combined.
+First, cream together the coconut oil and sugar.

 Add in the applesauce and vanilla and mix until combined.
 Then add in the dry ingredients (flour, cream of tartar, baking soda, salt).